City Transport

 Accessible Tram Travel

-Low-floor trams operate on the vast majority of tram lines – you can find them at particular tram stop timetables on the PIT website.
+Low-floor trams operate on the vast majority of tram lines – you can find them at particular tram stop timetables on this website.
 All trams are equipped with special receivers for the blind.

 Buses